leej3/fmrif-scheduler-morse-version/docs/testing-guide.md

 1. **Docker Environment**
    - Used by CI/CD pipeline
-   - Configured via `.env.docker` files
+   - Configured via `.env`
-   - PostgreSQL on port 5050
+   - PostgreSQL on port 5444
    - Entra authentication is handled via browser flow (no local auth service)
    - Application on port 5051